henri5/jrebel-minecraft-plugin/README.md

 ###Features:
 * fixes bug with using JRebel Legacy core
 * loads mod's resources from the project workspace
-* reload textures during runtime
+* reload textures & json during runtime
-* detect new referenced resources during runtime

 To use the plugin